 Now, rotor input,

-But rotor current / phase,
+But rotor current/phase,

 Therefore, rotor input,

-K = Constant
+Where, K = Constant = 3*60/2π Ns.

-The above equation is the torque equation for an induction motor under running condition.
+The above equation is the torque equation for an induction motor under the running condition.
 So torque developed at any load condition can be obtained, by knowing the slip of the induction motor at that load condition.

 Starting Torque :

 The torque produced by the motor at the start is called starting torque, Tst.
 At start, N = 0 and hence slip, s = 1.
-Therefore, starting torque can be obtained by substituting s = 1 in equation (2), i.e., torque equation under running condition.
+Therefore, starting torque can be obtained by substituting s = 1 in equation (2), i.e., torque equation under the running condition.

 Comparison of Torques :